Amelia has been writing online articles for over 10 years and has self-published over a dozen books including fiction and nonfiction.

 Attention all readers:

 I have an important update and some good news to share!
-It has been five years since this article has been written.
-Now, five years later, I have written and self published nine books in two different genres and I’m working on a third series which will be out next year.
-I am writing about my author journey to help others authors as well.
+It has been quite some time since this article has been written.
+Now, years later, I have written and self-published over a dozen books in multiple genres including an author journey book series to help others authors as well.
+I'm also creating online courses as well!

 PLEASE LEAVE ME A COMMENT AND LET ME KNOW IF YOU HAVE EMBARKED ON A WRITING CHALLENGE.